Parallas/Coroutines/README.md

+> [!NOTE]
+> This fork is exclusively designed to be used within **framerate-dependent** games.
+It does not support or account for variable framerate in any way.
+> If you prefer to use something that accounts for delta time, check out one of the parent repositories that this fork is based on.
+>
+> Additionally, this fork may not work at all in .net 7.0 or older due to the usage of the newer .net 8.0 syntax.

 # Coroutines
 A simple system for running nested coroutines in C#.
 Just drop `Coroutines.cs` into your project and you're ready to go.